 BASF is hiring excellent scientists from materials science, (physical) chemistry and engineering to further build the Innovation Campus Asia Pacific.
 To seek out careers at BASF: http://www.basf.com/careers

-*Applicable to students reading Master of Science in Transport & Logistics.
+*Applicable to students reading Master of Science in Rail, Transport & Logistics.

-The World Bank ranked Singapore as the No. 1 Logistics Hub amongst 155 countries globally in the 2012, 2014 Logistics Performance Index.
-The Port of Singapore was ranked as Asia Container Port of the Year, while its subsidiary PSA Singapore was named Container Terminal of the Year at the Supply Chain Asia (SCA) 2014 Awards.
+he World Bank ranked Singapore as the No. 7 Logistics Hub amongst 155 countries globally in the 2018 Logistics Performance Index.
+The Singapore Airport Terminal Services (SATS) was ranked as Air Cargo Terminal Operator of the Year, while PSA Singapore was named Container Terminal of the Year at the Supply Chain Asia (SCA) 2016 Awards.

 Today, 20 of the top 25 global logistics players conduct their operations in Singapore.
 Most of them, like DHL, Kuehne + Nagel, Sankyu, Schenker, Toll, UPS and Yusen Logistics, have set up regional or global headquarter functions in Singapore.
 Singapore’s global connectivity is almost unrivalled.
-As one of the Asia’s largest cargo airports, Singapore’s Changi Airport is served by over 6,500 weekly flights connecting to 240 cities in 60 countries, handling close to 2 million tonnes of cargo.
-The country also boasts the world’s busiest transhipment hub, handling about one-seventh of the world’s container transhipment throughput or 31.26 million TEUs of containers in 2012.
-Singapore is connected by 200 shipping lines to 600 ports in 123 countries, with daily sailings to every major port of call in the world.
+As one of the Asia’s largest cargo airports, Singapore’s Changi Airport is served by over 7,400 weekly flights connecting to 400 cities in 100 countries, handling close to 2.15 million tonnes of cargo.
+The country also boasts the world’s busiest transhipment hub, handling about one-seventh of the world’s container transhipments; more than 120 million TEUs of containers in 2018.
+Singapore is connected to more than 600 ports in 120 countries worldwide with more than 130,000 ships call annually.
 Our sea and air ports are readily accessible through a well-planned domestic road network, ensuring that companies based in Singapore are better positioned to serve customers and manage their operating entities, not just in Asia but globally.